johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 }
 ```

 So we've now figured out what our *options provider* should look like.
 Good so far?

-Our next step is to do the assembly of the dynamic module.
-It's important to remember that the *options provider* is just fulfilling a dependency inside that module.
-Now that we mention it, we haven't really looked at the service that depends on the `'MASSIVE_CONNECT_OPTIONS'` we're working so hard to supply.
+It's important to remember that the `'MASSIVE_CONNECT_OPTIONS'` provider is just fulfilling a dependency *inside the dynamic module*.
+Now that I mention it, we haven't really looked at the service that depends on the `'MASSIVE_CONNECT_OPTIONS'` provider we're working so hard to supply.
 Let's take a quick moment to consider our ultimate objective - providing the service that connects to the database using this fancy *options provider*.
 That service is, predictably enough, the `MassiveService` class.
 It's surprisingly straightforward:

 ```typescript
 @Injectable()